GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 ### Tooltip (title)

-The tooltip, or title, appears when the user hovers the mouse of the extension's icon in the toolbar.
+The tooltip, or title, appears when the user hovers the mouse on the extension's icon in the toolbar.
 It is also included in the accessible text spoken by screenreaders when the button gets focus.